StevenMayher/431-2021/classes/class12/README.md

 1. Feedback on the Minute Paper after Class 11 will be available by class time.
 2. Instructions for [Lab 4](https://github.com/THOMASELOVE/431-2021/blob/main/labs/lab04/lab04.md) are now available.
 It's due 2021-10-11 at 9 PM, which is the same time as the Project A Proposal.
 Note that in order to do Lab 4, you'll need to read [Finally, A Formula for Decoding Health News](https://fivethirtyeight.com/features/a-formula-for-decoding-health-news/) by Jeff Leek at FiveThirtyEight.
+3. Instructions for [Lab 5](https://github.com/THOMASELOVE/431-2021/tree/main/labs/lab05) are also now available.
+It's due 2021-10-18 at 9 PM.
+Note that doing Lab 5 will require you to have read Chapter 6 of Spiegelhalter.
+Unlike Lab 4, Lab 5 includes some issues we haven't yet touched on in class.

 ## On Project A Proposals